theSafdarAwan/find-extender.nvim/README.md

 ### movements

 Movements allow you to move through matches.
-This plugin allows tow types of movements.
+This plugin allows two types of movements.

 1. Leap like movement, by picking match like [leap.nvim](https://github.com/ggandor/leap.nvim).
 2. lh this movement allows you to move through matches using the `l` and `h` keys